vigour-io/boilerplate-module/README.md

 -
 ###Server
 To start a server use `npm start` with no arguments
-To launch a server for testing puposes you can use `now`, they map port 80 to https by default.
+To launch a server for testing puposes you can use [now](https://zeit.co/now), they map port 80 to https by default.

 - Add your start script in a bin folder `bin/server.js`, this way you ensure that your module is allways usable programaticly
 - Do not add to many arguments to your start script, in general having one argument that is the port should be enough for development